hanspettervalle-prog/homeassistant-navigation-dashboard/README.md

 A clean and modular navigation dashboard template for Home Assistant.
 Designed as a central hub for dashboards, media, add-ons and web shortcuts.
-This template is ideal for wall-mounted tablets, car-mounted tablets, or users who want a structured navigation menu inside Home Assistant.
+This template is ideal for wall-mounted tablets, or users who want a structured navigation menu inside Home Assistant.

 🚀 Features
 • 	Four organized views: